-Typically, some 250 investigations are conducted each year into cases of suspected fraud or unexplained loss.
-In turn, this leads to around 50 prosecutions being brought against sub-postmasters, all of which result in a conviction.
+3.1 Typically, some 250 investigations are conducted each year into cases of suspected fraud or unexplained loss.
+In turn, this leads to around 50 prosecutions being brought all of which result in the conviction of either a sub-postmaster (or very occasionally) an employee.
 The most common charge is "false accounting", itself a very serious offence carrying a maximum tariff (7 years) not dissimilar to theft (10 years); this offence of false accounting is technically committed every time the end-of-day return is made on the Horizon system declaring that the sub-postmaster's books balance when the sub postmaster knows they do not.
 Indeed, more often than not, criminal investigations are started when the books have not balanced.
 The internal "Network Support/Audit and Training" team (a team of around 200, some of whom are charged with responsibility for undertaking stock-takes in the network) identifies the fact that there is an unexplained cash or stock shortfall, and that the books don't balance.
 In turn that team then notifies the security team which mounts an investigation and decides whether or not prosecute.